spite/virtual-webcam/README.md

 - Youtube video to replace feed
 - Add ML like FaceMesh or other feature detection systems:
   - add privacy bar over eyes
+- Try to stream from a canvas in a page (shader editor, drawing, etc.) as a MediaSource.